 The EASS is commissioned by government and works with other advice organisations and with the Equality and Human Rights Commission.

 The Commission is unable to respond to individual enquiries for advice and support as this is the role of EASS.
+If you are unhappy with the service EASS has provided please follow the EASS complaints process.

 The EASS can: